The Essential Good News of Christianity

 The dictionary defines holy as being completely (wholly) devoted to the service of God.
 It has the idea of separation (for this service).
 It also has the concept of moral excellence.

-God's value system is His moral excellence.
+The value system of God is His moral excellence.
 And so holiness means being uncorrupted by, and therefore completely separated from, the (self-centered) value system of the world.
 This is why God is completely holy.

 Since we are under our holy king-representative Jesus, God treats us as holy (positional sanctification).
-And as we increasingly live God's value system with His help, then we also become holy (progressive sanctification).
+And as we increasingly live the value system of God with His help, then we also become holy (progressive sanctification).

 The set of laws God gave to the Jews were to instruct them on dealings with each other.
 Unfortunately, the Jews incorrectly came to view these rules as the whole of what God desired of them.
 And then they also added multiple layers of rules on top to ensure compliance.
 These became a great burden.
 (Luke 11:46)